 Conclusion

 In conclusion, the pescatarian diet offers numerous health and environmental benefits.
-By incorporating more fish and seafood into your diet and reducing your intake of meat, you can improve your health and reduce your environmental impact.
+By incorporating more fish and seafood into your diet and reducing your consumption of meat, you can enhance your health and minimize your environmental impact.
 With the variety of delicious and nutritious recipes available, transitioning to a pescatarian lifestyle can be an enjoyable and sustainable choice.